chelauk/italian_learning/docs/the_basics.md

 |voi | second person plural | You ( plural )|
 |loro | third person plural |they|

-🃏 what I got stuck on for a while is that there is no 'it' subject pronoun in italian.
-When, say the dog, did something we use would use **lui** (to stand for il cane).
-I guess we would be perfectly comfortable doing this with pets but it also applies to inanimate objects.
+🃏 what I got stuck on for a while is that the subject pronoun for 'it' is brushed over in most of the textbooks I've encountered. but I got stuck trying to translate it.

 For example:

-"The tree grew through the roof.
-Yes!
-It grew through the roof."
+This is a chat with chatGPT so there may be errors:
+Could I say in Italian:
  "L'albero è cresciuto attraverso il tetto.
-Sì! È lui cresciuto attraverso il tetto."
+Esso è cresciuto attraverso il tetto"?

-In this translation, the pronoun "lui" is used to emphasize the subject, "the tree" in this case.
+chatGPT:
+Yes, you can use "Esso" to emphasize the subject "it" in the sentence "L'albero è cresciuto attraverso il tetto.
+Esso è cresciuto attraverso il tetto."
+It adds emphasis to the fact that the tree has grown through the roof.

+But if you search for italian subject pronouns esso/essa are simply omitted, maybe I am getting to hung up on this.